 My family has been fortunate to not have had a family member spend a considerable time in the nursing home.
 For families that have not been as fortunate, the whole experience can be a devastating one; emotionally and financially.
 For those that were fortunate enough to have taken out a long term care policy are not burdened with the mounting costs for nursing home care.
-But long term care policies can be complex and many choose to postpone them.
+Even though most of us understand what we consider normal insurance policies, long term care policies can be complex and many choose to postpone them.
 In this post, I want to talk about the cost of long term care in general and then have a series of posts that address other long term care issues.

 Why even consider long-term care insurance?